• Skip to primary navigation

 • Use your hands to toss the salad with the dressing.
 Doing this ensures you coat every ingredient with some of the dressing.

-• If you don't have fresh mint you can use a bit of dried.
+• If you don't have fresh mint you can use a bit of dried mint.

-• If I make this salad in the winter and don't have fresh green onion, I just use a bit of red onion or even a small shallot.
+• If you make this salad in the winter and don't have fresh green onion, just use a bit of red onion or even a small shallot.

 Close-up of a dressed and tossed fattoush salad.

-If you want to serve Fattoush as an accompaniment to a main, you could serve the salad with grilled meats, like these Kafta Kebabs, or lamb chops, fish, and even roast chicken.
+If you want to serve Fattoush as an accompaniment to a main, you could serve it with grilled meats, like these Beef Kafta Kabobs, or lamb chops, fish, and even roast chicken.

-This salad would also pair beautifully with almost any simple dish where the main ingredient is a protein.
-And of course, it goes wonderfully with other Middle-Eastern dishes.
+This great salad would also pair beautifully with almost any simple dish where the main ingredient is a protein.
+And of course, it goes wonderfully with other Middle-Eastern dishes like this Caramelized Onion Hummus.

-If you're wondering if this dish is waistline-friendly, this recipe for Fattoush Salad has approximately 359 calories in one serving.
-Though this salad is very healthy, it goes without saying that it is not suitable for people who are on a low-carb (or keto) diet as a main ingredient is bread.
+If you're wondering if this Fattoush salad is waistline-friendly, this recipe has approximately 359 calories in one serving.
+Though this salad is made with healthy ingredients, it is not suitable for people who are on a low-carb (or keto) diet as a main ingredient is bread.

 More Delicious Salads

-This easy to make, homemade Lebanese Fattoush Salad is made with simple healthy ingredients and a bright zesty dressing.
-Serve the salad as a side or a light main course.
+This easy Lebanese Fattoush Salad is made with simple healthy ingredients, crispy pita chips and a bright zesty dressing.
+Serve this popular salad in the summer as a side dish or as a light main course.

 Course Salad, Side Dish